 - What are your strengths and what personal skills do you bring?

-Applicants must submit a copy of an extended proposal (from 500 and 1500 words or three-page long approximately) to supplement the summary proposal found in their application form.
+Applicants must submit a copy of an extended proposal (maximum 1000 words excluding bibliographic references) to supplement the summary proposal found in their application form.

 An outline description of the proposed research should include: